Home > Blog Posts > How to write an amazing resume that will get results

-You might consider replacing your career objectives with a career overview or summary of qualifications— a few short sentences serving as a teaser of what’s to come in the rest of your resume.
-List the skills and achievements that make you good at what you do: not just the tasks anyone in your position is expected to do, but how you went over and above, and what made you so spectacular and successful.
-Instead of ‘5 years experience in training new recruits’, it should be ‘Achieved highest rate of retention of new recruits in 10 years’, and instead of ‘Increased revenue’, use actual figures as evidence, and write ‘Increased revenue by 155%’, or ‘Generated $250 million in new revenue per year of employment’.
-And make sure it’s what they’re actually looking for: research into your potential employer is mandatory if you’re going to convince them that you can meet their needs.
+You might consider replacing your career objectives with a career overview or summary of qualifications.
+This could be a few short sentences serving as a teaser of what’s to come in the rest of your resume.
+List the skills and achievements that make you good at what you do.
+Do not just list the tasks anyone in your position is expected to do, but what made you particularly adept at doing these.
+Instead of ‘5 years experience in training recruits’, it may be ‘Achieved highest rate of retention of recruits in 10 years’.
+Instead of ‘Increased revenue’, use actual figures as evidence.
+Make sure it’s what your potential employers are looking for: research into the company is mandatory if you’re going to convince them that you can meet their needs.

 This section is your elevator pitch, and it can make or break your chances.
-If it’s bad, it’s game over.
+If it’s not up to par, it can be game over.
 But if it’s good, the perfectly timed and executed delivery of bite-sized chunks of information can single-handedly win you the job.

 And it might sound surprising, but take yourself out of it.
-You should write in first person, but take the pronoun out: instead of ‘I achieved (this thing)’, it should read ‘Achieved (this thing)’.
+It would be best if you wrote in the first person, but take the pronoun out: instead of ‘I achieved (this thing)’, it should read ‘Achieved (this thing)’.

 Mirror their sales pitch

 Part of your research into your potential employer is looking for statements about the philosophies, values, missions, and goals they have.

 Their websites and marketing collateral should give you an idea of what they’re about and how they want to be seen.
 Mirror elements of their key phrases so they see their reflection in you—but not verbatim.

 Make no mistakes